Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Proof of Lemma

-\section{Proof of Lemma~\ref{lem:general}}
+\section{Proof of Lemma~\ref{lem:analysis_AO_k}}

-We investigate the asymptotic behavior of the update equation~\eqref{eq:ADMM_update_s1}.
-Since the analysis for the optimization problem~\eqref{eq:ADMM_update_s1} is based on the standard approach with CGMT~\cite{thrampoulidis2018a}, we omit some details and show only the outline of the proof.
-For details of the CGMT-based analysis, see~\cite{thrampoulidis2018a,thrampoulidis2018,atitallah2017,hayakawa2020} and references therein.
+We here prove Lemma~\ref{lem:analysis_AO_k}.
+Since the analysis for the optimization problem~\eqref{eq:AO_k_ADMM} follows the standard approach with CGMT~\cite{thrampoulidis2018}, we omit some details and show only the outline of the proof in some parts.
+For details of the CGMT-based analysis, see~\cite{thrampoulidis2018,thrampoulidis2018a,atitallah2017,hayakawa2020a} and references therein.